 Taco mixture

-- 2 teaspoons grapeseed oil (or similar)
+- 2 teaspoons olive oil (or similar)

 - ½ cup diced green bell pepper